Kieran-Tahir/introducing-data/README.md

 This repo is designed to help you learn how to integrate a database into your react-app in 4 stages:
 1. Hard-code your data
-2. Move your data into an array ???
+2. Make an array of objects that stores your data
-2. Move your data into a seperate file and display it using the Array.map() method
+3. Move your data into a seperate file and display it using the Array.map() method
-3. Set up 'local storage' using Dexie.
+4. Set up 'local storage' using Dexie.
-4. Set up 'cloud storage' using MongoDB.

 ## Starting out...

+Open this readme file in VS Code and click ctrl+shft+v.
+This file will open in PREVIEW mode and will be a whole lot nicer to read...💥

 In this exercise you are going to be building an app that displays a list of Sprints on the screen and lets you tick a checkbox to indicate you have completed that sprint.